MrToast99/Nextube-Remaster/README.md

 ## Web Management UI

-### First Boot — Admin Password
+### Admin Authentication (optional)

-The very first time the web UI loads, a **Set admin password** prompt blocks the interface.
-Set a password of at least 6 characters.
-This password is required to change any settings and is stored in NVS (survives firmware OTA; cleared only by a full factory reset).
-After setting the password you are logged in automatically.
+Authentication is **disabled by default** — the web UI is fully accessible to anyone on your network without a password, matching the behaviour of all previous firmware versions.

+To enable password protection, go to **System → Lock Webui** and check **Require admin password to change settings**.
+On first enable you will be prompted to set a password (minimum 6 characters).
+The password is stored as a PBKDF2-SHA256 hash in NVS — it survives firmware OTA and is never visible in any API response.
+It is cleared only by a **Full factory reset**.

+Once enabled:
-On subsequent visits the UI shows a login prompt.
-Sessions are stored in your browser's `localStorage` and remain valid for 7 days.
+- Every visit shows a login prompt.
+Sessions are stored in your browser's `localStorage` and remain valid for 7 days (sliding window).
+- Five wrong password attempts in a row trigger a **60-second lockout**.
+- All mutation endpoints and any endpoint that returns secrets (settings, AP PIN) require a valid bearer token.
+- `/api/status`, static files, and the login endpoints remain open so the UI can always load and authenticate.

+Authentication can be disabled again at any time from the same **Lock Webui** card (requires a valid session to turn off).
+You can also change the password there, or sign out to clear your local session.

+Sessions are **RAM-only** and lost on reboot — you will be asked to log in once after each restart.

 ### Setup AP (WiFi Provisioning)